 - Employee feedback.
 If you truly want to find out about the company’s in-house operations, there is no better source of information than job review websites.
 That’s not the most popular method of choosing a mobile application testing company, but still recommend including it as your last step towards finding a trustworthy technical partner.

 I found a mobile testing company that I like.
 What’s next?

-The first thing you should do in that case is to go to the software testing vendor, find a contact form and fill it in.
+The first thing you should do in that case is to go to the mobile QA testing vendor, find a contact form and fill it in.
 The information you provide there is going to be the starting point of your communication with the company and your dedicated team.
 Obviously, onboarding procedures differ from one company to another, but in general, you can expect the following steps to take place: